Giant chocolate cookie cake

-On Sunday, I used some of my eggs to make a chocolate chip cookie cake.
-I do have a weakness for a great Chocolate chip cookie, so why not make a doozey to share?
+Last weekend, I used some of my ‘saved’ eggs to make this chocolate chip cookie cake.
+Yes, yes, I know.
+Not fair to the gorgers who were ready to pounce.
+But I do have a soft spot for a really excellent Chocolate chip cookie, so why not make a big Giant chocolate cookie cake and share?

 Giant chocolate chip cookie cake

-200 g dark chocolate, cut into chunks (or use leftover Easter eggs, chopped up, as I did
+- 200 g dark chocolate cut into chunks or use leftover Easter eggs, chopped up or chocolate buttons